 It may not be as bad as other foods because it isn’t something you can spill.
-But chocolate can leave stains and fingerprints which tempt us to clean them up, which is another major distraction when driving.
+But chocolate can leave stains and fingerprints that tempt us to clean them up, which is another major distraction when driving.

-Any drinks can be distracting because you risk a real mess if you spill.
+Any drink can be distracting because you risk a real mess if you spill.
 Soda, because of its sticky nature, may be one you want to avoid, especially opening the can.
 We’ve all gotten sprayed with Sprite or Diet Coke, and it is not something that we want to happen in our car.

 Jelly, cream-filled, or powered donuts can lead to a messy end-result.
 Use that willpower and resist the Krispy Kreme drive-thru on your next road trip.

 - Fried Chicken

 Fried chicken is greasy.
 A driver eating it is likely going to be cleaning their fingers or trying to wipe grease off the steering wheel.
 Consider eating your KFC inside or in the parking lot before pulling back onto the interstate.

 Like fried chicken, barbecue is extremely messy with its hot, dripping sauces.
 Getting it all over your hands, car, or clothing can be a major distraction.

 Hamburgers are hard to resist on a road trip.
 But burgers have many parts – pickles, tomatoes, lettuce, bacon – all of which can slide out of the bun and make a mess in your car.
 And no one wants ketchup on their khakis.